richard-porter/trust-chain-protocol/README.md

 |**Frozen Kernel (Single-Agent)**|One AI’s internal reasoning, hard constraints, failure mode prevention|Cannot verify that incoming instructions were legitimately authorized by a human         |
 |**Neither**                     |—                                                                     |Agent-to-agent instruction chains, multi-agent trust hierarchies, scope drift across hops|

 The emergence of OpenClaw (November 2024) and its Moltbook peer-to-peer agent network made this gap impossible to ignore.
 Agents operating through WhatsApp and iMessage — communicating with each other without human intermediation, booking restaurants, debugging code, managing email — represent a class of autonomous behavior that neither model was built for.
+The field term for this emerging infrastructure is the **Internet of Agents**: distributed environments where autonomous AI agents share context, verify identities, and synchronize actions across interconnected networks.
+TCP is a proposed safety layer for that environment.

 The WSJ coverage of OpenAI’s acquisition of the project (February 2026) marked the point at which the coordination safety problem became mainstream and urgent.